manuelcasanova/socialTemplate/README.md

 Create a New Account: This will create a completely new account with a fresh ID and no connection to the previous records.

 Currently, Admins and SuperAdmins cannot delete user accounts.
 However, they can revoke the "User_subscribed" role, which limits the user’s access to public pages only.

+*** Deleting an account – "Hard" Deletion (Anonymized, Not Fully Removed) by Administrator ***

+Administrators, including SuperAdmins, may need to perform a hard deletion of an account, either upon request from the user or as part of compliance with privacy laws.
+In certain jurisdictions, laws may require the app to offer users the ability to delete their accounts.

+While we comply with these privacy regulations, we may still need to retain logs for record-keeping and auditing purposes.
+To ensure compliance, these logs will be anonymized, with personal information such as names and emails replaced with non-identifiable data.

 *** Scheduled Subscription Updates ***